dyhes/zulip/docs/testing/testing-with-node.md

 [unit test file](https://github.com/zulip/zulip/blob/main/frontend_tests/node_tests/zjquery.js)
-for `zjquery` is designed to be also serve as nice documentation for how to use `zjquery`, and is **highly recommended reading** for anyone working on or debugging the Zulip node tests.
+for `zjquery` is designed to be also serve as nice documentation for how to use `zjquery`, and is **highly recommended reading** for anyone working on or debugging the Aloha node tests.

 Conceptually, the `zjquery` library provides minimal versions of most `jQuery` DOM manipulation functions, and has a convenient system for